-- Add more or less chicken depending on how rich you want the stock.
+1) Add more or less chicken, depending on how rich you want the stock.
 Our recipe below calls for 12 cups of water.
-For a light, but flavorful chicken stock, use about 4 pounds of chicken parts.
-For a rich ultra-flavorful stock, use about 8 pounds.
+Use about 4 pounds of chicken parts for a light but flavorful chicken stock.
+For a rich ultra-flavorful broth, use about 8 pounds of chicken.

-- Keep the stock at a gentle simmer.
-By keeping the stock at a low simmer while it cooks, we help keep the stock as clear as possible.
+3) Keep the stock at a gentle simmer.
+Staying at a low simmer helps keep the stock as clear as possible.

 Recipe updated, originally posted October 2010.
 Since posting this in 2010, we have tweaked the recipe to be more clear. – Adam and Joanne